 The consequences of starting to do business without registration in China could be one of the following:

 1. Article 213 of the Company law of PRC states that ”Where any foreign company violates this Law by illegally establishing any branch within China, it shall be ordered by the company registration authority to make rectification or to close it down, and may be fined not less than 50,000 Yuan but not more than 200, 000 Yuan’.

-2. Suspension of operations – If you have not registered your company in China and found to be functioning without a business license, the company will have to cease its operations with immediate effect.
+2. Suspension of operations – If you have not registered your company in China and found it to be functioning without a business license, the company will have to cease its operations with immediate effect.

 3. Deportation ‘ The company owner may be deported and banned from doing any future business in China.

 4. In worse cases, you may also be facing criminal charges.
-But this is more likely to happen if you’re selling products which are harmful or restricted (for example, illegal and unregulated production of medicines).
+But this is more likely to happen if you’re selling products that are harmful or restricted (for example, illegal and unregulated production of medicines).